UV-1999/uv-1999.github.io/notes/philosophy.md

 ## Modus Ponens

-**Modus ponens**, it is the act of concluding consequent if the antecedent is true and the implication is also true.
+**Modus ponens**: It is the act of concluding consequent if the antecedent is true and the implication is also true.

 If No air then no life.
 No air on moon.